jonasf/raspberry-pi-scripts/README.md

-# raspberry-pi-scripts
+# Random scripts for rapsberry pi

-Random scripts for rapsberry pi
+A random collection of scripts to be used on Rasberry pi:s